 That was only one small thing that we have to work with.
 Bill has to remember that his son has not had to deal with older people and never with Alzheimer’s and Dementia.
 It is a shock for him to see his dad like this, and he doesn’t see it as bad as it really is at this time.

 Thankfully, there is no one else on bill’s side of the family that we have to hold their hand and deal with this too.
 When you look at this, it comes down to the importance of the relationship that Bill and I have built over the years that is getting us through this.
 My sister said it all when she said that when you get old, all you have is your family to take care of you.

 That’s the truth isn’t it?
-As for us, we’re just plugging along like everyone else is and taking it one day at a time, and as time passes you too will feel the pangs of tomorrow.
+As for us, we’re just plugging along like every on taking it one day at a time, and as time passes you too will feel the pangs of tomorrow.
 Then it will be your turn to just plug along as the others do.